Galacsh/obsidian-reading-view-enhancer/README.md

 There might be various ways to install this plugin.

 - Using `curl`
-- Downloading this these files into `plugins/obsidian-reading-view-enhancer` folder
+- Downloading these files into `plugins/obsidian-reading-view-enhancer` folder
   - `main.js`
   - `styles.css`
   - `manifest.json`